-A question that a lot of editors, especially new ones, often wonder on how to create a clipping path in Photoshop quickly and efficiently.
-It is no doubt that the importance of the feature of clipping paths is massive and plays a very vital role in the post production process of product photography.
+A question that many editors, especially new ones, often wonder how to create a clipping path in Photoshop quickly and efficiently.
+Undoubtedly, the importance of the feature of clipping paths is massive and plays a vital role in the post-production process of product photography.

-Whilst editing software such as Adobe Illustrator and InDesign do have the features and tools available for Clipping Path techniques, Adobe Photoshop remains as the go to application for experts and professionals.
+While editing software such as Adobe Illustrator and InDesign have the features and tools available for Clipping Path techniques.
+Adobe Photoshop remains the go-to application for experts and professionals.

-Clipping Paths are essentially just outlines traced around an object as a vector to manipulate the entire or that particular part of the image.
-You can imagine how useful that tool is for photo editing to make the picture look better.
+Clipping Paths are essential outlines traced around an object as a vector to manipulate the whole or particular part of the image.
+So you can imagine how helpful that tool is for photo editing to make the picture look.

-While it is true that making a clipping path is a time consuming and grueling task, you must remember that sometimes you might find yourself in a position where you don’t have that much time to spare.
-However, it is completely possible for a person to make a complete clipping path edit in Photoshop in a very short amount of time.
+At the same time, making a clipping path is indeed a time-consuming and grueling task; you must remember that sometimes you might find yourself in a position where you don’t have that much time to spare.
+However, a person can make a complete clipping path edit in Photoshop in a concise amount of time.

 The steps on how to create a clipping path in 2 minutes are listed below.